Early Childhood Education Option

 in schools are provided throughout this course of study.

 A.A.S.
-Education Paraprofessional, General Education emphasis: Courses address
+Education Paraprofessional, General Education Option: Courses address

 the Washington State Core Competencies for Paraeducators and the Washington State